 - Full funding to aid the 18,000 students who are eligible but unserved

 - Reliable funding for the SNG to prevent future cuts

 - Expand eligibility from 70% of the median family income to 100%

 Undocumented Student Loan Program

 With recent threats to the Deferred Action for Childhood Arrivals (DACA) program, we subsequently see the presence and retention of our undocumented students under attack.
 With no clear indication from the federal government that DACA students will be protected, the WSA is advocating for increased protections and financial aid programs for our undocumented student population here in Washington State.
 The WSA is asking the state legislature to create a state-funded loan program specifically for undocumented students to access which would create a reliable way for students to pay for higher education expenses.

 Eliminate Working Requirement for Working Connections Child Care

 Child care can often exceed the cost of tuition for some student parents.
 25% of the student body in Washington are working parents and deserve access and increased affordability for child care services.
 Currently, eligibility for the Working Connections Child Care (WCCC) subsidies requires that a student works at least 20 hours a week.
-On-campus jobs that are most accessible to students and accommodate class schedules are limited to only 19.5 hours per week, which automatically exclude student parents from eligibility for these benefits.
-We believe that students shouldn’t be forced to work a minimum amount of hours while going to school and taking care of a family.
+We believe that students shouldn’t be required to work this minimum amount of hours while going to school and taking care of a family.
 The WSA advocates for the work requirement for the WCCC program to be removed and allow students to access this subsidy.